jbiatek/TPlex/README.md

 The `--help` option shows all the possible flags that can be passed to TPlex.

-It is best to set a shell alias to TPlex so that it can be run in any directory like a normal command, instead of having to specify the path to the JAR file every time.
-This document assumes that `tplex` has been aliased to run TPlex.
+The release also includes a small shell script `tplex`.
+To run TPlex on the command line, it is recommended to put `tplex` and `TPlex.jar` on your `$PATH`.
+As long as they are in the same directory, `tplex` will run TPlex without having to specify the path to the JAR file.

 ### Z3